open-cogsci/osdoc/include/api/pool.md

 __Returns:__

-The full path to the (main) pool folder.
-This is typically a temporary folder that is deleted when the experiment is finished.
+The full path to the main pool folder.

 - Type: unicode